Enterprise / Corporate Deployment How-To for IT Administrators

 B) Deploying the Office Timeline Add-in within a corporate environment

-C) Upgrading an Existing Office Timeline Deployment
+D) Upgrading an Existing Office Timeline Deployment

-D) Microsoft Sign-In and Required Permissions
+E) Microsoft log in and Required Permissions

 Licensing is account-based: after installation, users activate by signing in with their Office Timeline account.
 No product keys are required.